Mines Videos Website News

 This news release contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which are intended to be covered by the safe harbor created by such sections and other applicable laws, including Canadian securities laws.
 Words such as "may", "will", "should", "expects", "intends", "projects", "believes", "estimates", "targets", "anticipates" and similar expressions are used to identify these forward-looking statements.

-The material factors or assumptions used to develop such forward‑looking statements or forward‑looking information include assumptions that: (i) the deferred and contingent consideration requirements, conditions and milestones involving Orezone&s liquidity and applicable production, permitting, and metal‑price triggers will be met; (ii) operational, permitting, development, and ramp‑up activities at Keno Hill proceed as planned; (iii) political and regulatory developments in the jurisdictions in which Hecla and its counterparties operate remain consistent with current expectations, including with respect to permitting processes; (iv) metal prices, including gold and silver, remain at levels that support expected proceeds and operational plans; (v) key supplies, labor, contractors, and equipment remain available at costs consistent with current expectations; (vi) current mineral reserve and mineral resource estimates remain accurate; (vii) there are no material adverse changes in operating, geotechnical, hydrological, metallurgical, or weather conditions; (viii) counterparties perform their obligations; (ix) there are no significant changes to cash balances or bonding, reclamation, or collateral requirements that would limit deployment of Transaction proceeds; and (x) the Company will satisfy all requirements in the indenture governing the redemption of the remaining Notes.
+The material factors or assumptions used to develop such forward‑looking statements or forward‑looking information include assumptions that: (i) operational, permitting, development, and ramp‑up activities at Keno Hill proceed as planned; (ii) political and regulatory developments in the jurisdictions in which Hecla and its counterparties operate remain consistent with current expectations, including with respect to permitting processes; (iii) metal prices, including gold and silver, remain at levels that support expected proceeds and operational plans; (iv) key supplies, labor, contractors, and equipment remain available at costs consistent with current expectations; (v) current mineral reserve and mineral resource estimates remain accurate; (vi) there are no material adverse changes in operating, geotechnical, hydrological, metallurgical, or weather conditions; and (vii) counterparties perform their obligations.

-Material risks that could cause actual results to differ materially from those expressed or implied in forward‑looking statements include, but are not limited to: (i) the risk that deferred or contingent payments are reduced, delayed, or not received; (ii) metal‑price volatility affecting contingent payments, projected accretion, or expected returns on growth investments; (iii) operational risks, including those related to ramp‑up activities, permitting, development, equipment, labor, and production variability; (iv) political, regulatory, permitting, and community‑relations risks in the jurisdictions where the Company and its counterparties operate; (v) risks related to workforce availability, supply chains, inflationary pressures, and cost escalation; and (vi) litigation, environmental, and other unforeseen business risks.
+Material risks that could cause actual results to differ materially from those expressed or implied in forward‑looking statements include, but are not limited to: (i) operational risks, including those related to ramp‑up activities, permitting, development, equipment, labor, and production variability; (ii) political, regulatory, permitting, and community‑relations risks in the jurisdictions where the Company and its counterparties operate; (iii) risks related to workforce availability, supply chains, inflationary pressures, and cost escalation; and (iv) litigation, environmental, and other unforeseen business risks.
 For additional information regarding risks and uncertainties that may affect expected future results, please refer to the Company&s 2025 Form 10‑K filed on February 18, 2026.
 The Company undertakes no obligation, and has no intention, to update forward‑looking statements other than as may be required by law.

 Investment Disclosure